SabriEyyubi/PhotoManagerGroupingApp/README.md

-# Codeway iOS Developer Case Study

-## 📱 Photo Library Scanner & Grouping App
+# 📱 Photo Library Scanner & Grouping App

 This iOS application scans the device's photo library, generates a deterministic value for each photo, and groups them based on these values.